 Once bleeding has subsided, encourage the child to rest quietly for thirty minutes or more.
 Have the child sit up and prop up their head with pillows.
 During this time the child must avoid blowing their nose or any picking/poking.
 Such irritants can bring on another nosebleed.

-A detailed first aid certification course will cover nosebleed treatment and is highly recommended for adults looking after the kids.
+A detailed basic first aid certification course will cover nosebleed treatment and is highly recommended for adults looking after the kids.

 Best practices and other tips: